Sinclert/OS-ProducerConsumer/README.md

 $ ./factory.exe <configuration file>
 ```

+### Special considerations:

+* <b>All the receiver threads share a common pointer</b> to the belt position in which the next element to be displayed and took out is placed.
+<br><br>
+* The order in which products are obtained from the database and introduced into the transporter belt, is just the following: first all the elements of the first product, then all the elements of the second product...

 ### Requirements:

 This implementation is designed to work in a LINUX operating system.
 The reasons of this requirement are two: First of all a GCC (GNU Compiler-Compiler) is needed to execute the Makefile and compile the files; and secondly, because the <a href="https://en.wikipedia.org/wiki/System_call">system calls</a> used in during the implementation, could have different names in other operating systems.

-### Special considerations:

-* <b>All the receiver threads share a common pointer</b> to the belt position in which the next element to be displayed and took out is placed.
-* The order in which products are obtained from the database and introduced into the transporter belt, is just the following: first all the elements of the first product, then all the elements of the second product...